qwo/blog/content/recurse/halfway-checkin.md

 tag = ["recurse"]
 +++

-My batch is halfway over, and the next portion starts on Tuesday Jan 3rd in the new year after a week hiatus.
+My batch is halfway over, and the next portion starts on Tuesday, Jan 3rd in the new year after a week hiatus.
 There will be ~30 new faces joining and only 6 weeks left of the Recurse Center left.
-Two months have flown by and so much has been done it's hard to gather in describe so its easier to quantify in some form of integers and data.
+Two months have flown by and so much has been done it's hard to gather in describe so it's easier to quantify in some form of integers and data.

 I started my batch originally on November 7th and 55 days have elapsed.
-During normal RC weeks, I get in the morning in the space around ~8-9am in the morning and leave ~11pm averaging ideally around a 14 hour work day.
+During normal RC weeks, I get in the morning in the space around ~8-9am in the morning and leave ~11 pm averaging ideally around a 14 hour work day.
 I use a few tools to track my time and what I did during my batch detailed [here](/week-1/).

 In the past two months,